OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 It was time to form a work group.

 The DBAs and database architect all liked using Redgate’s tooling, so they reached out to Redgate for help.
 Redgate agreed to help out in exchange for a case study.
 They would fly out two people to meet with our work group for a couple of days.
-As I write this, I am 99% sure they don't do that all the time.
+As I write this, I am 99% sure they don’t do that all the time.
 We might have caught them at the right moment in time.

 The DBAs identified the DBA who would represent them at the work group.
 The final decision was the pilot team.
-This is when I get involved, as it was my team selected as the pilot team. a
+This is when I get involved, as it was my team selected as the pilot team.

 Being naive, I expected Redgate to help us implement their tooling within our existing process, so I set about doing that.
 However, the work group threw away about 75% of my work.
 That wasn’t a big deal; it was a good learning experience as it gave me a better fundamental understanding of how database deployment tools work, which helped me contribute to the kick-off meeting.

 ### Kick-off meeting

 The database developer from my team, a DBA, a database architect, two Redgaters, and I met for two days.
 The first day was focused on designing our ideal process.
-The end goal was to have a process to deploy to `development`->`test`->`staging`->`production`.
+The end goal was to have a process to deploy to `development`, `test`, `staging`, and all the way into `production`.

 First, we walked through the existing process, which looked like this:

 1. A developer makes a change in `test`.
 All developers have sysadmin rights in `test`.
-They should make the change in `development` but `test` has all the data to verify the change with.
-That is the server their code is pointed to.
+They should make their changes in `development` but `test` has all the data to verify their changes with.
+That is the server their code points to.
 2. The developer changes the connection in SSMS and makes a change to `development`.
 All developers have sysadmin rights in `development`.
 3. The database developer or lead developer runs [Redgate SQL Compare](https://www.red-gate.com/products/sql-development/sql-compare/) to generate a delta script between `test` and `staging`.
 Any complex database changes (move columns, combine columns, etc.) are removed and manually scripted.
 Scripts are saved to a shared folder.
 Everyone except DBAs have read-only rights for `staging`.
 The DBAs have to run the scripts.
 4. DBAs are notified via email to run scripts in the shared folder on `staging`.
 They run the scripts and send the output to the requester.